 If your ants do not go into hibernation completely (such as mediterranean ants), you will need to feed them with 10% syrup.
 Most likely the feeding of protein will decrease at this moment.

 What else should I do when my ants are in hibernation?

 Rest!
 This is a once in a year time that your baby does not require much attention.
 But before you rest, take this opportunity to thoroughly clean your outworld since your ants won’t be using it for the time being.
 Avoid using detergent with strong fragrance to wash your outworld.

-Getting out of diapause
+Getting out of hibernation

 The ants will start to look for food and you should provide them more sugar at this stage.
 Start introducing protein when you see them fully active.
-Premature ending of a diapause is possible, but it may cause the colony to remain sluggish for a long time and might have some bad effect in the long run.
+Premature ending of a hibernation is possible, but it may cause the colony to remain sluggish for a long time and might have some bad effect in the long run.